India Capital Growth

 JK Lakshmi Cement (2.9%) – benefitting from strong domestic demand

 JK Lakshmi Cement (www.jklakshmicement.com) has been a regular constituent of IGC’s top 10.
 It is a part of the 135-year-old JK group and has a 3% market share in India with 13.9m tonnes per annum (MTPA) cement capacity.
 Its primary operations are based out of northern and western India, and it has three cement plants and four grinding units.

-We last discussed the company in our June 2021 note, where we wrote that the company had plans to undertake a brownfield capacity expansion of 2.5MTPA in the north-western state of Rajasthan once the pandemic wanes, with the aim of further strengthening its position in this region.
+We last discussed the company in our June 2021 note, where we wrote that the company had plans to undertake a brownfield capacity expansion of 2.5MTPA in the north-western state of Rajasthan once the pandemic wanes, further strengthening its position in this region.
 This has since come to pass, aided by a booming economy and housing market.
-Gaurav says that the company continues to benefit from the change in management which has helped to bring a fresh perspective.
+The company continues to benefit from the change in management which has helped to bring a fresh perspective.

 City Union Bank (3.5%) – well run regional bank

 City Union Bank (www.cityunionbank.com) is another long-time IGC holding, which we have discussed in our previous notes (see page 19 of this note).
 It has regularly made an appearance within IGC’s top 10 holdings, often being trimmed on the back of strong performance and then re-allocated to when its valuation has been depressed – for example, Gaurav reduced IGC’s financials exposure during the first wave of the pandemic, but started to rebuild this at the end of 2020/early 2021 as positive news on vaccine development came through.